DV

 What is the difference between PLTR and PLTW?

-PLTR (Palantir Technologies Inc.) tracks — with an income strategy, while PLTW (Roundhill PLTR WeeklyPay ETF) tracks Palantir (PLTR) with a leverage approach.
+PLTR (Palantir Technologies Inc.) is a stock, while PLTW (Roundhill PLTR WeeklyPay ETF) tracks Palantir (PLTR) with a leverage approach.
 They are issued by — and Roundhill Investments respectively.

 Can I hold both PLTR and PLTW?